russellmatt66/GPU-samples/BinarySearch/README.md

         - Create wrappers for producing analysis targets
 - Implement ML models  in order to predict the execution configuration performance for corrupt data.
     - For large data volumes, the output from the CUDA timer library is incoherent, necessitating the usage of models for predicting their performance
-    - Using `sklearn`: Random Forest multi-output implemented.
+    - Using `sklearn`: Random Forest multi-output regression implemented.
 MAE and MRE computed.
-    - DNN: `WIP`
+    - Using `TensorFlow`: DNN multi-output regression implemented.
+MAE computed.

 (2) Run project on RTX 2060
 - Refactor GPU side of project to be in line with code quality of CPU benchmarking.